MrJambix/PS_Classic_Class_Plugin/README.md

 - **To improve existing plugins:**
     - See individual class README for TODOs and suggestions.
     - Pull requests are welcome!

 ---

-## Roadmap

-- [ ] Expand plugins for all WoW Classic classes.
-- [ ] Add raid healing and advanced DPS for all classes.
-- [ ] Improve UI configurability.
-- [ ] Community suggestions and contributions!

----